 The PostgreSQL DB instance must be reachable by all nodes in the Tableau Server cluster.
 The database instance must be set up to allow connections from all the Tableau Server nodes.
 There are two ways to set this up:

-This is most secure way: Configure Azure Database for PosgreSQL instance to only allow private access via the Virtual Network service endpoint.
-For more information, see Use Virtual Network service endpoints and rules for Azure Database for PosgreSQL and Create and Manage VNet service endpoints.
+This is most secure way: Configure Azure Database for PostgreSQL instance to only allow private access via the Virtual Network service endpoint.
+For more information, see Use Virtual Network service endpoints and rules for Azure Database for PostgreSQL and Create and Manage VNet service endpoints.

 You may also want to review the overview topic on Azure virtual networks.

-- Alternatively, Azure Database for PosgreSQL can be configured to allow connections from a range of public IP addresses.
+- Alternatively, Azure Database for PostgreSQL can be configured to allow connections from a range of public IP addresses.
 This method exposes the Azure Database endpoint to public access on the Internet.

-- The version of PosgreSQL should match the version used by Tableau Server when installed locally.
+The version of PostgreSQL should match the version used by Tableau Server when installed locally.
 Tableau Server 2020.4 uses PostgreSQL version 12.

 Create a Database PostgreSQL instance on Azure

 Step 1: Create a delegated subnet for the Azure Database for PostgreSQL instance

 This step is a prerequisite for setting up private access for your networking option when you create the instance.
 Setting up private access to the database is a must for secure communications.
 This lets the virtual machines created anywhere in that Virtual Network connect to the database instance, but none outside of the Virtual Network are able to do so.